tilt-dev/tilt.build/blog/_posts/2022-04-04-a-dev-environment-repl.md

 ![Tilt Fibonacci example](/assets/images/a-dev-environment-repl/tilt-fib.gif)

 The result is a loop that feels surprisingly responsive: write a bit of code, hit `Ctrl-S` or `⌘-S`, and see the result!
-If you're exploring Tilt and haven't used Starlark (or Python, Starlark's parent language), this can be a great way to fool around and get your bearings with tiltfile syntax or builtins.
+If you're exploring Tilt and haven't used Starlark (or Python, Starlark's parent language), this can be a great way to fool around and get your bearings with `Tiltfile` syntax or builtins.

 You may have noticed Tilt complaining at the end of the loop about "No resources found".
 We implemented and ran a Fibonacci function in Starlark, but didn't give Tilt anything else to do.
 Tilt primarily wants to build and run things for you; Starlark is the flexible medium through which you describe what to run and build.
 Tilt is that eager puppy that will keep fetching the ball, though finding it unsatisfying and wishing it was a bone to chew on instead.

 It's at this point in the experimentation phase where it helps to view Tilt as a [replacement for Bash](/2018/12/05/tilt-is-the-start-sh-script-of-my-dreams.html) or your command-line shell of choice.
-Think about activities you normally would type into your shell and see if you can wire them into your tiltfile and have Tilt run them for you.
+Think about activities you normally would type into your shell and see if you can wire them into your `Tiltfile` and have Tilt run them for you.
 For example, maybe you're sitting down at the keyboard at the beginning of your work day and would normally use `git` to pull new changes to your code.
 Instead, create a `local_resource` to do it for you:

 ```python
 local_resource("update-code", "git pull")